PotcFdk/JSIDPlay2/jsidplay2/src/main/deploy/jsidplay2/README.txt

 Normally a sound card is used to play music, but you can choose the following things alternatively:
 - Buy a HardSID4U soundcard for your PC (www.hardsid.com) and choose that for sound output.
 Connection is via USB cable.
 - Use a JSIDDevice for sound output communicating via socket connection (port 6581)
-- Listen to MP3 sound file (Yes, we support playback of MP3 even the collection in playlists!)
+- Listen to MP3 sound file (Yes, we support playback of MP3 even in playlists!)
 - Listen a tune and write a WAV file to your harddisk at the same time.
 - Listen a tune and write a MP3 file to your harddisk at the same time.
 - Switch between an MP3 recording and the emulation while playback to judge the emulators quality.